ljstephenson/wand/README.md

 Please develop on a branch other than master (e.g. dev) so that you don't break things for other people trying to install it!
-There's a simulation mode for the server that doesn't access either the wavemeter or the acquisition card (and doesn't require that the wavemeter dll is even installed) to use while developing, but produces data that is similar to real data.
+There's a simulation mode for the server that doesn't require either the wavemeter or the acquisition card to be installed while developing, but produces data that is similar to real data.

 ## Testing